Leonidas-from-XIV/node-xml2js/README.md

 But what happens if you forget the `new` keyword to create a new `Parser`?
 In the middle of a nightly coding session, it might get lost, after all.
 Worry not, we got you covered!
-Starting with 0.2.8 you can also leave it out, in which case `xml2js` will helpfully add it for you, no bad surprises and inexplicable bugs!
+Starting with 0.2.8 you can also leave it out, in which case `xml-json-convert` will helpfully add it for you, no bad surprises and inexplicable bugs!

 Parsing multiple files